 Fifteen different states have some form of mandate requiring health plans to cover infertility treatments.
-Some will cover Ovidrel injections with timed intercourse, while others will only cover Ovidrel with IVF.
+Some will cover Ovidrel injections with timed intercourse while others will only cover Ovidrel with In Vitro Fertilization.
 It seems odd, but the rules vary widely by state: some specifically include IVF only, while others specifically exclude In Vitro.
 Do your homework before undergoing any Artificial Reproductive Technique (ART).
 The J Code is J9370.
 Contact your insurance company to see what if any benefits are paid.

 Supplemental Health Insurance